ucheokechukwu/Final-Project-Tableau---Wildlife-Airstrikes/README.md

 # Final-Project-Tableau
 **Option 2: FAA Wildlife Strikes**
 dataset: [faa_data_subset.xlsx](References/faa_data_subset.xlsx)
+The dataset is the collection of reports of Wildlife Air Traffic strikes across the United States from 2000 to 2015.
+To carry out this assignment, I made use of the trial version of Tableau Desktop.

 ## Project/Goals
 The objective of this project was to exercise and demonstrate the skills learned from Lighthouse Labs week 4, during which we were introduced to Tableau as a tool for data analysis by visualization.
-The dataset is the collection of reports of Wildlife Air Traffic strikes across the United States from 2000 to 2015.
-To carry out this assignment, I made use of the trial version of Tableau Desktop.
 My purpose was to connect and load the data, analyze the parameters and variables, and develop visualizations to explore the relationships and discover key details.

 ## Process
 ### 1. Connecting the Data
 Before connecting the data to Tableau, I downloaded the .csv file and viewed it in Excel.
 I used Data Filters to get an idea of the number of records, and the quantity of null values and duplicates.
 I then connected the Data to Tableau using the 'Add Excel sheet' and used 'Data Interpreter' to preliminary clean the data.
 [See attached](References/Marked.faa_data_subset.2125495777790730.xlsx).
-### 2. EDA and Data Cleaning:
+### 2. EDA and Data Cleaning Key Highlights:
-- updated the Airport Code to Geographical Region.
+- updated the Airport Code to a Geographical Region to enable mapping.
-- observed 232 NULL values in the `When: Time of Day`, and used  `DATEPART` function on the `Collision Date Time` field to create a Calculated Field called `Time of Day` that found 231 out of the 232 missing values.
+- managed 232 NULL values in the `When: Time of Day`, by using  `DATEPART` function on the `Collision Date Time` field to create a Calculated Field called `Time of Day`.
 - created a `Cost: not Downtime` field.
 - numerically encoded `Effect: Amount of Damage (detailed)` in order to use it for statistical analysis.
 - created hierarchies for `Location`, `Wildlife` and `Damage`.

 ### 2. Visualization
+To study the data, understand its information, identify any patterns, trends, and investiage outliers.
-Techniques used for visualization included:
+Techniques used included:
-    Used the Parameter technique to develop dynamic dimensions and measures for several bar graphs, summarizing the relationships between dimensions like wildlife categories and types of aircraft, and measures like the frequency of strikes, impact and cost.
+1. Use of the Parameter technique to develop dynamic dimensions and measures for several bar graphs, summarizing the relationships between dimensions like wildlife categories and types of aircraft, and measures like the frequency of strikes, impact and cost.
-    Developed timelines for the frequency of strikes, cost and impact, and used Analysis Forecasting to project across the next 4 years (2016-2019).
+2. Developed timelines for the frequency of strikes, cost and impact, and used Analysis Forecasting to project across the next 4 years (2016-2019).
-    Created state-based visualization to analyze the impact of wildlife strikes on each state.
+3. Created state-based visualization to analyze the impact of wildlife strikes on each state in terms of cost, frequency, likelihood of animal species, etc.